sudoRicheek/sudoRicheek/README.md

   A Programmer, a Neural Networks and a Computer Vision and Networking Enthusiast.
 I am currently pursuing my B.Tech Undergraduate in Computer Science and Engineering from the Indian Institute of Technology, Bombay.
 </p>

-- 🌱 I’m currently trying to dig deeper in the labyrinths of Algorithms, Machine Vision and Networking.

-- 💬 Ask me about anything!
-I'll be happy to have any sort of chat with you ranging from the ongoing AOT S04 to the recent advancements in Physics or the inevitable AI domination of the future!

 <p align="center">
   <img src="https://komarev.com/ghpvc/?username=sudoRicheek&color=blueviolet"/>
 </p>